antoniocosentino/flaviobot/README.md

 ![Flaviobot](avatar/flaviobot-logo.jpg)

-The name Flaviobot is inspired by **Flavio Insinna**, the host of the TV show.
+The name Flaviobot is inspired by **Flavio Insinna**, the former host of the TV show (I should probably call it Liornibot now, but it doesn't sound that cool).

 ## How does it work?